 - Parents are invited to a meeting to meet the teacher, see the classroom, discuss any concerns and find out more about our school. - During the summer holidays parents are encouraged to complete a 'Special Box' with their child.
 This is a shoe box filled with special things that tell their friends, and the teacher, more about the individual child.
-It is used during the Autumn term to support transition and to inform planning. - The children are invited to visit their Reception class on multiple occasions, to meet their new classmates and teacher; this may also include additional break-time offers for children who attend the pre-school on site. - Children receive a letter from their teacher, sent to their home during the summer holidays, reminding them of the exciting adventure they are about to have. - EYFS teachers will endeavour (where possible) to visit children at their preschool setting and/or speak with each child's Key Person within their setting. - Children requiring extra support will be offered additional visits regardless of their setting.
+It is used during the Autumn term to support transition and to inform planning. - The children are invited to visit their Reception class on multiple occasions, to meet their new classmates and teacher. - Children receive a letter from their teacher, sent to their home during the summer holidays, reminding them of the exciting adventure they are about to have. - EYFS teachers will endeavour to visit children at their pre-school setting and/or speak with each child's Key Person within their setting. - Children requiring extra support will be offered additional visits regardless of their setting.